Rajkavi Inderjeet Singh Tulsi: Early life

 Tulsi was born on 2 April 1926 to Sardarni Basant Kaur and Sardar Mool Singh in Kanakaccha, Lahore, present-day Pakistan but then India.
 He lost his father when he was only 2 years old.

 His father, belonging to the profession of landlords, had left him many lands.
 This was at the time that women could not own property and it was common to murder young male heirs for land.
 As he was the only son, his mother who taught Shabads and Kirtans (Sikh Hyms), would hide and cover him in white sheets until the age of 12, out of fear that people would kill him and snatch their land.

 At the age of 9, when people were raising their voice against the British Raj, he was arrested by British Police for writing 6 lines of poetry which he recited on stage, requesting the Britishers to leave the country.
-Being a minor, he was released same day.
+Being a minor, he was released the same day.

 In 1947, the partition between India and Pakistan and the environment due to that split at the moment, inspired him to continue his writing, while working for the Indian Railway.

 He married Surinder Kaur at the age of 18, during his college years.
 After partition, the couple settled in Ferozpur, Punjab where he began work for the Indian Railways.

 Tulsi's eldest son was a Punjabi Film Director and Oil Transport Businessman and granddaughter, Simran Judge is an American-Indian actor and model, who has appeared in several tv commercials, walked the runway for Lakme Fashion Week in India and was the lead of Ashutosh Gowariker's Everest.
 She is based in USA and has held senior positions in the Information Technology sector specializing in CyberSecurity and FinTech.